New Generation of IATA Settlement Systems

 NewGen ISS will deliver:

-IATA has taken a collaborative approach to introducing NewGen ISS.
-Forums such as the Passenger Agency Program Global Joint Council (PAPGJC) and Agency Program Joint Councils (APJCs) have enabled IATA’s travel agent partners to contribute to the development of NewGen ISS.
-In particular, a joint agent and airline working group cooperated to develop a proposal for Remittance Holding Capacity that promotes safer selling while taking into account both travel agent and airline concerns.
+IATA took a collaborative approach to introducing NewGen ISS.
+Forums such as the Passenger Agency Program Global Joint Council (PAPGJC) and Agency Program Joint Councils (APJCs) enabled IATA’s travel agent partners to contribute to the development of NewGen ISS.
+In particular, a joint agent and airline working group cooperated on Remittance Holding Capacity, a pillar of NewGen ISS that promotes safer selling while taking into account both travel agent and airline concerns.

-In addition, the Resolution text incorporates provisions related to Transparency in Payments, a new industry initiative.
+In conjunction with NewGen ISS, a new industry initiative called Transparency in Payments is being introduced.
 TIP reveals the different costs associated with each form of payment.
 As it stands, airlines only see the settlement cost after the fact, if at all.
 No form of payment is barred by TIP but agents can only use those forms to which an airline has previously given consent.
 Importantly, TIP allows agents to use their own credit cards if an airline approves.